MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/guidelines-for-assigned-access-app.md

 ## App configuration

 Some apps may require more configurations before they can be used appropriately in assigned access.
-For example, Microsoft OneNote requires you to set up a Microsoft account for the assigned access user account before OneNote will open in assigned access.
+For example, Microsoft OneNote requires you to set up a Microsoft account for the Assigned Access user account before OneNote will open in assigned access.

 Check the guidelines published by your selected app and set up accordingly.

 ## Develop your kiosk app

 Assigned access in Windows client uses the new lock framework.
-When an assigned access user signs in, the selected kiosk app is launched above the lock screen.
+When an Assigned Access user signs in, the selected kiosk app is launched above the lock screen.
 The kiosk app is running as an above lock screen app.

 Follow the [best practices guidance for developing a kiosk app for assigned access](/windows-hardware/drivers/partnerapps/create-a-kiosk-app-for-assigned-access).

-## Test your assigned access experience
+## Test your Assigned Access experience

-The above guidelines may help you select or develop an appropriate Windows app for your assigned access experience.
-Once you've selected your app, we recommend that you thoroughly test the assigned access experience to ensure that your device provides a good customer experience.
+The above guidelines may help you select or develop an appropriate Windows app for your Assigned Access experience.
+Once you've selected your app, we recommend that you thoroughly test the Assigned Access experience to ensure that your device provides a good customer experience.